jgarc172/web-concepts/lessons/01_HTML/simplest_html.md

 ## Available tools

-The local filesystem.
+Since HTML pages are created in the server and we are not ready to setup a server.
+We'll use the local filesystem.

 This is not the ideal solution, but this is typical of how something can be created in *development* before it can be deployed in production.

-We will not be using a server because we are not ready to setup a server.
 One way to "mock" a server is just to create the HTML document in the local filesystem where the browser is located.
 Browsers can "request" a resource (file) from the filesystem.

-_Example of a minimum HTML document_
+_Example of a minimum HTML document_:

 Here is a reference of a minimal HTML document: https://www.sitepoint.com/a-minimal-html-document-html5-edition/